 Why Tesla’s Metal Air Range Extender Patent Seems Pointless to Us

-Awhile back, Tesla Motors filed a patent for a range-extending metal air battery (link to patent filing here).
+Awhile back, Tesla Motors filed a patent for a range-extending metal air battery.

 Though Tesla filed the patent, we don’t see why the automaker would consider pursuing such a device for use in its vehicles.

 Abstract: A power source comprised of a first battery pack (e.g., a non-metal-air battery pack) and a second battery pack (e.g., a metal-air battery pack) is provided, wherein the second battery pack is only used as required by the state-of-charge (SOC) of the first battery pack or as a result of the user selecting an extended range mode of operation.
 Minimizing use of the second battery pack prevents it from undergoing unnecessary, and potentially lifetime limiting, charge cycles.
 The second battery pack may be used to charge the first battery pack or used in combination with the first battery pack to supply operational power to the electric vehicle.

 The problem is that metal air batteries basically self destruct over time.
 Repeated use renders them absolutely useless.

 It’s believed that metal air battery technology is at a stage where only approximately 100 charge cycles can be endured before the battery itself is useless.